telerik/winforms-docs/controls/gridview/sorting/custom-sorting.md

 >note Use __EnableCustomSorting__ property to enable the custom sorting functionality.

 The __CustomSorting__ event is fired if custom sorting is enabled.
-It requires __EnableCustomSorting__ property to be *true*.
-The arguments of the event provide the following properties:
+It requires the __EnableCustomSorting__ property to be *true*.
+The arguments of the event, provide the following properties:

-* __Template:__ The template that holds the rows which are going to be sorted.
+* __Template:__ The template that holds the rows that are going to be sorted.

 * __Row1, Row2:__ The rows to be compared.

-* __SortResult:__ returns negative value when `Row1` is before `Row2`, positive value if `Row1` is after `Row2` and zero if the rows are have equal values in a specified column.
+* __SortResult:__ returns a negative value when `Row1` is before `Row2`, a positive value if `Row1` is after `Row2`, and zero if the rows have equal values in a specified column.

 * __Handled:__ defines if the comparison of the two rows is processed by the custom algorithm or by the applied sort descriptors.

 The following example demonstrates how to handle the __CustomSorting__ event sorting the RadGridView rows ascending by the values of the `Freight` column.
-The defined __SortOrder__ for the `Freight` column in this example assumes that rows sorting is not applied.
+The defined __SortOrder__ for the `Freight` column in this example assumes that row sorting is not applied.
 All RadGridView rows are processed by the custom logic.

 {{source=..\SamplesCS\GridView\Sorting\CustomSorting.cs region=usingCustomSorting}}
 {{source=..\SamplesVB\GridView\Sorting\CustomSorting.vb region=usingCustomSorting}}